jasoncolburne/verifiable-storage-go/README.md

 ## Concepts

-- Chains: Like a blockchain, each record (other than the first) points to the previous record with a hash commitment.
+- **Chains**: Like a blockchain, each record (other than the first) points to the previous record with a hash commitment.
-- Nonces: Each record contains a nonce to add uniqueness.
+- **Nonces**: Each record contains a nonce to add uniqueness.
 In some cases this may be undesirable and likely warrants configuration, but for the majority of cases this is what you need.
-- Prefixes: A self-address derived during creation of the first record in a chain.
+- **Prefixes**: A self-address derived during creation of the first record in a chain.
 This value is both the id and the prefix of that record, and it is the prefix of future records in the chain.
-- Self-Addresses: A self-address is an id (named `id`) embedded in the data itself that is derived from the data.
+- **Self-Addresses**: A self-address is an id (named `id`) embedded in the data itself that is derived from the data.
 This provides tamper evidence, for if either the identifier or data is modified, the verification fails.
-- Sequence Numbers: Each record contains a sequence number that increments monotonically.
+- **Sequence Numbers**: Each record contains a sequence number that increments monotonically.
 This, coupled with a unique constraint, provides a very good solution to divergence prevention (two writes to the same chain of data based on the same record - both would have the same sequence number).
-- Timestamping: Each record is timestamped.
+- **Timestamping**: Each record is timestamped.

 ### Optional

-- Signing: Records can be signed and when they are, two fields are added.
+- **Signing**: Records can be signed and when they are, two fields are added.
 One for the signature itself, and the other to identify the signer.

 ## Verification